Redphoenix604/HeliRetextures/README.md

 ## DayZ SIBNIC Helicopter Retextures

 These are some Helicopter Retextures I've done for Nightwolfs Helicopters.
 Feel free to download the Pbo and pack away!
+Currently they are all retextured Police Helis.
+Five in total.
+Red camo, blacked out admin, ice blue, green camo, and the pink skull.

 Link to the Helis - https://github.com/moddayz
 Link to website - https://sibnic.info/